 I will show you what areas of the site you should leave untouched, as well as the areas where you can change to your hearts content without impacting the framework for your content.

 I remain accessible to you for up to 30 days after the site goes live to assist you in navigating your new site.
-If you want ongoing support, we can talk about what that could look like for you.
+If you want ongoing support, I provide a maintenance package in for an annual fee.